ChengWu-Data/chengwu-data.github.io/_pages/about.md

       My contribution became twofold: <span class="about-text">data analysis</span> and <span class="about-text">program coordination</span>.
 I started by structuring survey data — often messy, handwritten responses — into <span class="about-text">SQL datasets</span> that could be analyzed systematically.
 This opened the door to building <span class="about-text">dashboards</span> that tracked education access, food security, and health indicators across different villages.
     </p>
     <p>
-      😊 One initiative I’m proud of was helping launch an <span class="about-text">e-commerce platform</span> for local artisans.
+      😎One initiative I’m proud of was helping launch an <span class="about-text">e-commerce platform</span> for local artisans.
 I set up real-time monitoring to track sales and logistics, and within a year the platform was supporting <span class="about-text">15 families</span> and increasing artisan household income by about <span class="about-text">30%</span>.
 These numbers weren’t abstract; they meant that families could afford school fees or healthcare they previously struggled with.
     </p>
     <p>
       I also applied <span class="about-text">regression analysis</span> to benchmark program outcomes, which guided funding decisions for future projects.
 Over time, I learned how to <span class="about-text">translate complex outcomes into metrics</span> that stakeholders could act on, ensuring that data wasn’t just collected, but used to design better interventions.